Funding

 Goal 3

-It is the goal of the FFR Implementation Grant to only support projects that have a clear, well-developed plan for continuation once FFR funding has ended.
+Lastly, the FFR Implementation Grant program seeks to bring about the institutionalization of various successful activities.
+Therefore, the grant only supports projects that have a clear, well-developed plan for continuation once FFR funding has ended.
 This plan must be appropriate and well-integrated into the proposal.

 Application Process